Square-weighted zero-sum constants: Introduction

-\begin{definition} For a finite $R$-module $M$ and $A \su R$, the {\it $A$-weighted Davenport constant of $M$} denoted by $D_A(M)$ is defined to be the least positive integer $k$ such that any sequence in $M$ of length $k$ has an $A$-weighted zero-sum subsequence. \end{definition}
+For a finite $R$-module $M$ and $A \subseteq R$, the {\it $A$-weighted Davenport constant of $M$} denoted by $D_A$ is defined to be the least positive integer $k$, such that every sequence in $M$ whose length is $k$, has an $A$-weighted zero-sum subsequence.

-This constant was introduced in \cite{AC} for the special case when $R=\Z$.
-The next related constant was introduced in \cite{SKS}.

-\begin{definition} For a finite $R$-module $M$ and $A \su R$, we define the constant $C_A(M)$ to be the least positive integer $k$ such that any sequence in $M$ of length $k$ has an $A$-weighted zero-sum subsequence of consecutive terms. \end{definition}
+Adhikari and Chen \cite{AC} introduced this constant for the ring $R=\mathbb Z$, i.e., for abelian groups.
+We define the constant $C_A$ to be the least positive integer $k$, such that every sequence in $M$ whose length is $k$, has an $A$-weighted zero-sum subsequence whose terms are consecutive terms.